 Though students should do as well on these exams as possible, an exceptionally high or low test score will never be the sole reason behind an admission decision.
 GRE test scores must be sent to Syracuse University from ETS.
-The code for the GRE exam is Syracuse University 2823.

 If a GRE score is older than five years and no longer on file with ETS, we will accept an original score report or a notarized copy.

 The GRE is not required for application to the Executive EMPA and EMIR degree programs.